A Full Cycle Design Process Study

 Fuel solutions by deeply understanding the problem and target audience.

-The Importance of Iteration and Pivoting: While we initially had a vision for the app, real user feedback and testing revealed opportunities to improve.
-I learned that pivoting—whether tweaking features, refining interactions, or even adjusting our solution completely—was necessary to create a more user-centered product.
+1. The Importance of Iteration and Pivoting: Real user feedback and usability testing revealed opportunities to improve beyond our initial vision.
+I learned that pivoting—adjusting features, interactions, or even the overall solution—is essential to creating a product that truly meets user needs.

-The Power of a Strong Design Vision and Metaphor: Our use of fire metaphors helped give the app emotional resonance and a consistent narrative while tying together the visual language, user interactions, and the core experience of staying connected.
-I learned that a strong conceptual framework not only guides design decisions but also helps users intuitively understand the app’s purpose and functionality.
+2. The Power of a Strong Design Vision and Metaphor: Using the fire and neighbourhood metaphors gave the app emotional resonance and a consistent narrative.
+A strong conceptual framework not only guides design decisions but also helps users intuitively understand the app’s purpose and functionality.